Once you’ve completed your research, you’ll need to prepare your thesis for submission and examination.

 - a final bound copy of your thesis (if required by your faculty).

-You must submit your conferral documents to your faculty research administration office approximately three months before the date of your expected conferral or graduation ceremony.
-After you’ve submitted the documents and received a recommendation from your faculty, the Dean of GRS will recommend to the Academic Board that you be admitted to the degree.
+You must submit your conferral documents to your faculty research administration office approximately three months before the date you hope to be conferred.
+After you’ve received a recommendation from your faculty, the Dean of the Graduate Research School (GRS) will recommend to the Academic Board that you be admitted to the degree.
 You will receive a conferral information email from GRS confirming the date of your conferral and information on how to apply for a statement of completion.

 For more information on completing your degree, please refer to the UTS Graduate Research Candidature Management, Thesis Preparation and Submission Procedures.